Fractalbonita/star-wars-characters/README.md

 # Star Wars Characters

-Responsive web app that displays all 82 star wars characters featured in any Star Wars film.
+Responsive web app that displays all 82 characters featured in any Star Wars film.
 Data was consumed from the [Star Wars API SWAPI](https://swapi.dev/).

 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).